ArthurHowardMorris/ArthurHowardMorris.github.io/_posts/2021-02-16-indicate_fe_safely.md

 ## Safe fixed-effect indication.

-Safe fixed-effect indication is driven by the estimation command.
+Safe fixed-effect indication is driven by the estimation command, rather than something it do by hand after the fact or something you hard code.
 I'll use `reghdfe` to illustrate.
 I recommend using `reghdfe` for models with fixed effects and/or clustered standard errors as it does things like adjusting the degrees of freedom and dropping singletons correctly by default.